Peak District Kids writer: Gemma from Families Can Travel

 7. Turn right, following the signpost towards Manifold Valley, Wetton Mill and Wetton.
 Continue for 100 metres, ignoring the turning on your right, until you reach a tunnel.

 8. Walk through the tunnel and follow the road for 1.9 km back to where you started.
+Whilst this road is open to traffic, very few cars come down here, especially during the working week and off-season.

 9. OPTIONAL DETOUR: From Wetton Mill Tea Rooms, there is a path that goes behind the farmhouse building to Nan Tor cave.
 The path is a short 100-metre climb uphill to the cave and can get muddy in wet weather.
 It is possible to get a pram or buggy up but it is steep and a little rocky.
 We found it easier to take it in turns nipping up with the kids.